 Understanding Psoriasis and Its Symptoms

 Psoriasis is a chronic skin disease that causes skin cells to grow rapidly, leading to the accumulation of skin cells on the surface.
 Psoriasis can cause patches of skin to become pink or red and covered in silvery scales, though the appearance can vary from person to person.
 Psoriasis can look silvery-white and flaky on light or fair skin, and salmon-colored and flaky on medium skin tones.
 Psoriasis can be difficult to spot because it appears violet with gray scales or even dark brown on people of color.
+Itchy or tender areas may accompany the development of these rough, scaly patches of skin, which can appear anywhere on the body, including the scalp.

 Seborrheic Dermatitis and Its Symptoms

+Seborrheic dermatitis, commonly known as dandruff, is a skin condition that often affects the scalp but can occur in other areas as well.
+Scratching these scaly, itchy areas can cause further flaking and a more greasy appearance.
+The symptoms of seborrheic dermatitis may differ in individuals with varying skin tones.
+On light or fair skin tones, it is typically red and scaly.
+However, on dark and medium skin tones, it may appear as curved lesions along the hairline.
+Seborrheic dermatitis can also lead to hypopigmentation or lightening of the skin in some cases.
 In babies, seborrheic dermatitis is known as cradle cap and may appear crusty.
 Cradle cap is not always obvious in children and infants of color; instead, they may show signs of atopic dermatitis, such as redness, flaking, and hypopigmentation in the affected areas.
 In some instances, babies may have seborrheic dermatitis around the eyes and nose, and scratching the skin can increase the risk of bleeding or infection.

 Ready to take your health to the next level?
 Try IV therapy today with our exclusive VIP Intro Offer.
 Book now.